Austin9108/Project-1_Group3/README.md

             6. Population, House price line graph (2 graphs-annual and monthly) - Austin

-5. Slides on Google Presentation-each person makes their own slide based on what they coded
+5. Slides on Google Presentation - each person makes their own slide based on what they coded

-6. Graphic design on Google Presentation (make cohesive)- Mea
+6. Graphic design on Google Presentation (make cohesive)- Lora

 7. Practice Presentation - everyone